dersam/laravel-multitenant/README.md

 the `database/migrations/tenant` directory.
 Migrations can be run on all tenants with `php artisan multitenant:migrate` and rolled back with `php artisan multitenant:migrate:rollback`.
 These commands will read the `tenants` table and automatically discover the relevant tenant databases.
+Each tenant maintains its own migration table.